GAT301-2024/Smart_Environment_Monitoring_System-SEMS-/README.md

 ## Additional Notes
 - Ensure the DHT11 sensor is connected properly to avoid incorrect readings.
 - The thresholds for temperature and humidity can be adjusted in the code as needed.
-- This project can be extended by adding features like data logging or remote monitoring.